How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 Does Your Capstone Need IRB Approval?

-This is the most common question students ask — and the answer requires careful institutional assessment, not a general assumption.
 The determining factor is whether your project constitutes human subjects research as defined by the US Department of Health and Human Services (DHHS) Common Rule (45 CFR 46).
-Quality improvement projects — which describe most nursing capstone projects — are typically not classified as human subjects research and therefore qualify for IRB exemption.
-However, if your project involves: collecting identifiable data from patients through surveys or interviews, testing a new intervention beyond standard care protocols, accessing patient health records for research rather than quality improvement purposes, or any element that could constitute risk to participants, IRB review may be required.
+Quality improvement projects — which describe most nursing capstone projects — are typically not classified as human subjects research and qualify for IRB exemption.
+However, if your project involves collecting identifiable data from patients through surveys or interviews, testing a new intervention beyond standard care, or accessing patient health records for research purposes, IRB review may be required.
+The determination is not yours to make alone — consult your program’s IRB office, your clinical site’s compliance officer, and your capstone chair.

 Core Ethical Principles in Nursing Capstone Work